Go ahead, say it … being a lawyer sucks!

-Just as an FYI, LinkedIn boasts over 100,000 jobs currently posted on their platform.
-And these aren't all stale, older, pre-COVID roles: They have 400 to 500 new job postings per day.
+Just as an FYI, LinkedIn has MILLIONS of jobs currently posted on their platform.
+And these aren't all stale, older, pre-COVID roles: There are thousands of new job postings per day.

 To help you, here is some information to assist you on your path:

 At Leave Law Behind, while we want to help free you from a job you're miserable in, we do not want you to leave an attorney job you don't like for a career out of the law, that you also don't fit in well with.
 That would make no sense.

 In Module 4 of our online coaching and training course, we walk you through discovering what we call your "Unique Genius."
 These are the skills and strengths you have, that come naturally to you, that are called for by alternative careers.
 When you use your natural talents in a job, it's much easier to love that job and add value.

 And this is so important for you as an attorney.
 Because you likely took the attorney job you have now NOT because it entirely fits your skills and strengths, but rather because you focused on finding a job based on finances, security, and social accepted stature.